lachrist/otiluke/README.md

 #### System

-Otiluke's root certificate can also be trusted at the system level but that means that *every* browser will trust otiluke's signed certificate.
+Otiluke's root certificate can also be trusted at the system level but that means that *every* browser will trust Otiluke's signed certificate.
 If your certificate authority directory is compromised, data can be stolen from each one of your browsers.
 In OSX, go to `Keychain Access` > `Files` > `Import Items` and select Otiluke's root certificate.